HOME SEARCH ALL TOPICS

 How pipe cleaners were used as hair curlers

-To make a curl, a strand of hair was wound round a pipe cleaner which was then wound back on itself to hold the curled hair in place.
+Pipe cleaners were used to curl hair overnight.
+Making a curl was much as it is today: a strand of hair was wound round the pipe cleaner which was then wound back on itself to hold the curled hair in place.
 Small as the pipe cleaner curl was, it was still lumpy to sleep on.
 Just another example of use just at the ends of hair, resulting in the early-mid 20th Century hair fashion of hair being straight along its length and ending as a curl.

 The type of curl produced with pipe cleaners